Billing FAQs (Frequently Asked Questions)

 - Your primary care physician did not process a referral for the services or an authorization was not obtained prior to the services being rendered.

 Q. Can I come in and talk to someone regarding my bill?

-A. Yes, a Patient Account Representative is available on the Memorial Campus in our North Tower main lobby or 1st floor on the St. Joseph Campus, Monday through Friday 8:00am to 4:30pm
+A. Yes, a Patient Account Representative is available on the Memorial Campus in our North Tower main lobby, Monday through Friday 8:00am to 4:30pm

 Q. Must I register each time I come to the hospital?